Depression more prevalent in the western world

 The stigma surrounding mental illness

 Timothy Classen, an assistant professor of economics at Loyola University, Chicago, has studied the link between suicide and economics extensively and told CNN that; ‘There are significant disparities across countries in terms of the availability of social acceptance of mental health care for depression’.
 In his view, those countries that are placed lower on the depression indicator list, might reflect a stigma surrounding mental illness, preventing the population from getting the treatment that they need.
 While UK studies indicate that the stigma surrounding depression and other mental illnesses has decreased over the last decade, awareness and education are believed to still be vital in order for people to not suffer in silence.

 Regardless of the difference in the prevalence rates of major depression between high and low income countries, the very fact that depression is fast becoming increasingly prevalent globally, is cause for concern.
 Perhaps these statistics reveal something about our value system.
 The increased pace of life in not just affluent, but low income countries, along with the escalating digital dependency, might have brought us out of touch with our true needs and our social values.
 Studies repeatedly find that those that are part of strong social networks, peer groups and feel a sense of connection are less likely to develop depression.
 Importantly, not all forms of depression are due to stress, or avoided through strong social connections.
-Major depression greatly impacts on the quality of life and can be greatly debilitating, which is why treatment is vital.
+Major depression greatly impacts on the quality of life and can be greatly debilitating, which is why treatment for depression is vital.
 By finding the treatment that is right for you, it is possible to manage depression.